 Career Technical Education (CTE) integrates discipline-specific academic content with industry knowledge and skills, and can engage a wider array of students, provide them with increased options and empower them to succeed.

 CTE aims to bridge the college-career divide that has long characterized the American education system and to open the doors of higher education to more students.
-Today’s integrated CTE curriculum provides all students with college and career options crucial in today’s modern society.
+Today’s integrated CTE curriculum provides all students with college and career options that are crucial in today’s modern society.

 The University continues to work closely with California educators to encourage and facilitate the development and submission of CTE courses for UC approval in all “a-g” subject areas.
 Resources and tools are available for educators, such as CTE curriculum criteria, sample courses and evaluation guidelines.

 In the past decade, UC has approved CTE courses in all seven “a-g” subject areas and has increased the number of UC-approved CTE courses from 258 to over 12,000.

 Course integration is a complex undertaking, requiring a balance of career technical content with sufficient academic depth.
-In addition, some CTE pathways align better with the “a-g” subject areas.
+Some CTE pathways align better with the “a-g” subject areas.
 UC has approved many CTE courses in the laboratory science, visual and performing arts, and elective subject areas.
-It has been a bigger challenge to develop CTE courses for UC approval in other disciplines, such as English, history and mathematics.
+It has been more challenging to develop CTE courses for UC "a-g" approval in other disciplines, such as English, history and mathematics.

 UC Curriculum Integration (UCCI)

 Tools for CTE course development

 Resources, such as CTE curriculum criteria, sample courses and evaluation guidelines, are available.